 - The use of certain mouthwashes and toothpastes

-- The use of tobacco use of crowns and silver sulfide fillings
+- Use of crowns and silver sulfide fillings

 Internal Causes